-Hackettstown, N.J., February 20, 2015 – Centenary College’s Counseling Center Director, Lorna Farmer, has been chosen to attend this year’s Association of University and College Counseling Center Directors: Elements of Excellence Task Force mid-year retreat next month in New Buffalo, Michigan.
+Hackettstown, N.J., February 20, 2015 – Centenary University’s Counseling Center Director, Lorna Farmer, has been chosen to attend this year’s Association of University and College Counseling Center Directors: Elements of Excellence Task Force mid-year retreat next month in New Buffalo, Michigan.

 For the 10 years Farmer has been the Counseling Center Director at Centenary, she has been an active member of the Association of College and University Counseling Center Directors.
 She attends their conferences annually, has served on various committees, and has been chosen to present a workshop titled “Innovations in College Counseling,” for the last three years.

 “I am extremely honored and excited to be chosen to participant in this task force retreat,” says Farmer.
 “It is a privilege to be chosen and I look forward to learning new information to bring back to the college.”